As a SaaS company, you need actionable inbound marketing strategies in order to get new customers and scale your business.

 So you need to do two things:

-- expand your keywords rank for to drive more traffic, and
+- Expand your keywords rank to drive more traffic, and

-The best way to do both of these is to improve your website’s strength overall through link acquisition, but that must be coupled with active content development to grow the number of pages on your site that can target the types of terms mentioned in the above section.
+The best way to do both of these is to improve your website’s strength overall through link acquisition, but that must be coupled with active content development to grow the number of pages on your site (and your email list) that can target the types of terms mentioned in the above section.
 Then you can work on strategy 3 below!

 The key is to find the type that you can produce consistently and at high quality.